 Socia media complaints

 Before we start, here’s the good news:

-The fact that you’re on social media give you a chance to respond, make amends and turn things around – you can do something about it!
+The fact that you’re on social media gives you a chance to respond, make amends and turn things around – you can do something about it!
 If you’re not there; the comments will still happen and it’ll just be their side of the story.
 It’s also not necessarily true that customers are more likely to use social networks to complain than share their positive experience so do not fear!

 Why people complain